Christy Hazel

 Abstract: Let G be a finite group and V be a G-representation.
 We investigate the RO(G)-graded Bredon cohomology with constant integral coefficients of the space of ordered configurations in V. In the case that V contains a trivial subrepresentation, we show the cohomology is free as a module over the cohomology of a point, and we give a generators-and-relations description of the ring structure.
 In the case that V does not contain a trivial representation, we give a computation of the module structure that works as long as a certain vanishing condition holds in the Bredon cohomology of a point.
 We verify this vanishing condition holds in the case that dim(V)≥3 and G is any of Cp, Cp2 (p a prime), or the symmetric group on three letters.

 Transfer systems for rank two elementary Abelian groups: characteristic functions and matchstick games .
-Joint with Linus Bao, Christy Hazel, Tia Karkos, Alice Kessler, Austin Nicolas, Kyle Ormsby, Jeremie Park, Cait Schleff, Scotty Tilton.
+Joint with Linus Bao, Tia Karkos, Alice Kessler, Austin Nicolas, Kyle Ormsby, Jeremie Park, Cait Schleff, Scotty Tilton.
 Preprint 2023.

 Abstract: We prove that Hill's characteristic function \(\chi\) for transfer systems on a lattice \(P\) surjects onto interior operators for P. Moreover, the fibers of \(\chi\) have unique maxima which are exactly the saturated transfer systems.
 In order to apply this theorem in examples relevant to equivariant homotopy theory, we develop the theory of saturated transfer systems on modular lattices, ultimately producing a "matchstick game" that puts saturated transfer systems in bijection with certain structured subsets of covering relations.
 After an interlude developing a recursion for transfer systems on certain combinations of bounded posets, we apply these results to determine the full lattice of transfer systems for rank two elementary Abelian groups.